-The Ministry of Education (MOE) provides funding to school boards to assist with the cost of equipment (including technology) essential to support students with special education needs where the need for specific equipment is recommended by a qualified professional.
+The Ministry of Education provides funding to school boards to assist with the cost of equipment (including technology) essential to support students with special education needs where the need for specific equipment is recommended by a qualified professional.
 This equipment is provided to students as part of their accommodations which are essential to accessing the Ontario curriculum and/or a board-determined alternative program and/or a course and/or attendance at school.
-This funding is provided through the Special Education Grants: Specialized Equipment Allocation (SEA).
+This funding is provided through the Special Education Grants: Specialized Equipment Amount (SEA).

-School boards access SEA funding by filing documented claims according to specific requirements outlined in SEA.
+School boards access SEA funding by filing documented claims according to specific requirements outlined in Special Education Funding Guidelines: Special Equipment Amount (SEA).

-The MOE requires a high degree of accountability from schools and teachers of students to whom specialized equipment has been assigned.
-MOE staff may request classroom visits for up to ten percent of students for whom SEA claims have been filed.
+The Ministry of Education requires a high degree of accountability from schools and teachers of students to whom specialized equipment has been assigned.
+Ministry staff may request classroom visits for up to ten percent of students for whom SEA claims have been filed.
 During the classroom visits it is expected that:

-- the equipment would be found with the student for whom the cost was claimed and/or with the student for whom the equipment was transferred under the board's asset management plan, - the equipment be found in good repair, and - the student and/or staff would be able to operate the equipment.
+- the equipment would be found with the student for whom the cost was claimed and/ or with the student for whom the equipment was transferred under the board's asset management plan; - the equipment be found in good repair; and - the student and/or staff would be able to operate the equipment.